galeselee/galeselee.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year CS Ph.D. at Hong Kong University of Science and Technology(Guang Zhou) under the instruction from Professor [Xiaowen Chu](https://sites.google.com/view/chuxiaowen).
-I received my B.S. at Peking University advised by Professor [Jie Zhang](https://www.chaselab.wiki/) and [Chao Yang](https://www.math.pku.edu.cn/teachers/yangch/english/index.html).
+I am a first-year CS Ph.D. at Hong Kong University of Science and Technology(Guang Zhou) under the instruction from Prof. [Xiaowen Chu](https://sites.google.com/view/chuxiaowen).
+I received my B.S. at Peking University advised by Prof. [Jie Zhang](https://www.chaselab.wiki/) and [Chao Yang](https://www.math.pku.edu.cn/teachers/yangch/english/index.html).

 I am interested in high performance computing(HPC), especially GPU computing and making machine learning system more efficient(MLSys).
 If you are interested in my research, please feel free to contact me!

 # News
-- [2024.3] We release the burstGPT([Dataset](https://github.com/HPMLL/BurstGPT), [Paper](https://arxiv.org/abs/2401.17644)).
+- [2024.3] We release the BurstGPT([Dataset](https://github.com/HPMLL/BurstGPT), [Paper](https://arxiv.org/abs/2401.17644)).
 As far as we know, this is the first real trace of chatbot using GPT server.
 Feel free to try!
 - [2023.12] Collect and release the [Awesome_LLM_Accelerate-PaperList](https://github.com/galeselee/Awesome_LLM_Accelerate-PaperList).
 It is a list of papers on accelerating LLMs, currently focusing mainly on inference acceleration, and related works will be gradually added in the future.

 # Publications